 Fossils provide a unique record of evolution on temporal and spatial scales not accessible to experimentation or direct human observation (Gingerich 1983; 2001).
 Geological records have delivered fossil time series crucial in formulating and testing hypotheses on evolutionary dynamics and mechanisms of speciation spanning micro- to macroevolutionary scales (e.g., Dzik 2005; Strömberg 2006; Aze et al. 2011; Voje 2020).
 Nevertheless, fossils remain underused in evolutionary biology.
 Their main application is still calibration of molecular clocks, which commonly relies on single occurrences and is subject to biases resulting from this small sample size (Springer 1995).
 The unique type of information contained in a fossil succession sampled over a long time interval is rarely exploited, likely due to the following barriers:

-The fossil record, being a part of the stratigraphic record, is incomplete and distorted.
+The fossil record, being a part of the stratigraphic record, is patchy and distorted.
 At the time when Darwin (1859) discussed this as a major limitation for the testing and development of the theory of evolution, little geological knowledge was present to elucidate the rules governing this incompleteness.
 Darwin’s concern widely persists (e.g., Patterson (1981)), albeit mostly implicitly: most phylogenetic analyses published today do not use fossils which would have been relevant or use only a small fraction of them.
-Stratigraphy and sedimentology, which can provide relevant data on fossils and the constraints on their occurrence and sampling (Kidwell and Holland 2002; Hunt 2010), remain jargon-laden, highly atomized disciplines not easily accessible to biologists.
+Stratigraphy and sedimentology, which can provide relevant data on fossils and the constraints on their occurrence and sampling (Kidwell and Holland 2002; Hunt 2010), are jargon-laden, highly atomized disciplines whose utility for evolutionary biology is not obvious to biologists.
 Biostratigraphy, which uses fossil to establish the relative age of rocks and has amassed datasets that would be of high utility for evolutionary studies, employs taxonomic concepts that are often impractical for or incompatible with evolutionary questions (Dzik 1985; 1995; Pearson 1992; Haug and Haug 2017).
 As a results, scientific communities studying evolution and the fossil record function in parallel, with limited exchange (Grantham 2004).

 There is a lack of methodological frameworks to incorporate fossils in evolutionary studies.
-Historically, phylogenetic methods had not incorporated geological information such as the relative order of appearance of taxa or specimens in the fossil record, which is the main subject of biostratigraphy (Wills 1999).
-This has led to radical discrepancies between the outcomes of phylogenetic and stratigraphic, or stratophenetic, approaches (Philip D. Gingerich and Schoeninger 1977; Donoghue 2001; Dzik 2005).
+Historically, phylogenetic methods rarely incorporated geological information such as the relative order of appearance of taxa or specimens in the fossil record, which is the main subject of biostratigraphy (Wills 1999).
+This has led to radical discrepancies between the outcomes of phylogenetic and stratigraphic, or stratophenetic, approaches (Gingerich and Schoeninger 1977; Donoghue 2001; Dzik 2005).
 This barrier is gradually overcome by methodological advances, such as the Fossilized Birth-Death Model (Stadler et al. 2018), which allows incorporation of parameters specific to the fossil record, such as fossilization rate, sampling probability and age uncertainties of fossil occurrences (Barido-Sottani et al. 2020; Warnock, Heath, and Stadler 2020; Wright et al. 2022; Barido‐Sottani et al. 2023).

 Recently, there is renewed appreciation for the importance of fossils in phylogenetic reconstructions (Quental and Marshall 2010; Mitchell, Etienne, and Rabosky 2019; Mongiardino Koch, Garwood, and Parry 2021; Guenser et al. 2021).
-These studies focus on the role of the morphological information provided by extinct taxa, but less on what a modern understanding of the physical structure of the geological record contributes to reconstructing evolutionary processes from fossil successions.
+These studies focus on the role of the morphological information provided by extinct taxa, but less on what a modern understanding of the physical structure of the geological record contributes to reconstructing evolutionary processes from fossil-bearing stratigraphic successions.

 Stratigraphic incompleteness and age-depth models